localminimum/R-net/README.md

 # Log
 **18/10/17**
 After some hyperparameter searching, our model quickly reaches EM/F1 score of 50/60 in 4 hours with the hyperparameters suggested in params.py file.
-However, it quickly overfits after that. **Current best model reaches EM/F1 of 55/67**.
+However, it quickly overfits after that. **Current best model reaches EM/F1 of 55/67 on dev set**.

 **05/09/17**
 After rewriting the architectures, the model converges with full dataset and it takes about 20 hours to reach F1/EM=67/60 on training set and 40/30 on dev set. with batch size of 54.
 Reproducing the results obtained by R-Net in the original paper is a new work in progress.